acts-project/acts/docs/core/seeding.rst

    the code calculated in :math:`cot \theta` for speed), e.g. to test if two combinations (SP bottom, SP middle) and (SP middle, SP top) have similar pseudorapidity and are therefore compatible with the same particle track.

+The search for SPs is performed for each `(\phi, z)` bin of a fully configurable grid of the detector containing the SPs.
+The central SP is taken from the `(\phi, z)` region, then the top and bottom SP are searched in neighboring bins at the top and bottom layers of the detector, respectively.
+The number of neighboring bins used in the SP search for each `(\phi, z)` bin can be defined in the `z` direction with the vectors `zBinNeighborsTop` and `zBinNeighborsBottom` separately for bottom and top SPs, and in the `\phi` direction with `numPhiNeighbors`.

 Three iterators over SP need to be passed to the public createSeedsForGroup function in the Seedfinder class.
 The seedfinder will then attempt to create